These are tricky times, aren’t they?

 But Krisp uses AI to remove background noise.
 When you speak, the background noise going from you to other call participants is automatically removed.
 When you listen, Krisp removes any background noise coming from other call participants to you, too.

-During the crisis, Krisp are offering:
+During the crisis, Krisp is offering: